Loose Leash Walking Techniques Blog Banner

 FAQ

-These quick answers cover common questions about pulling, equipment, and how loose leash walking is different from a formal heel.
+This quick FAQ section is built around the practical questions families ask about pulling, equipment, and how loose leash walking is different from a formal heel.